marinebon/sdg14/README.md

 ## Overview

-This repository was setup to version and collaborate code and small data files subsequent to the March 15-17, 2017 meeting in St Petersburg, FL.
+This repository was setup to version and collaborate on code and small data files subsequent to the March 15-17, 2017 meeting in St Petersburg, FL.

 We have three ways of sharing files: